how to paint watercolor: it's fun and easy!

 Continue painting your angelfish.
 While the yellow is still damp, dab orange on the yellow.

 Softly dab the orange on with the tip of your brush to simulate the scales of a fish.
-That's what painting watercolor step by step can do.
+That's what painting watercolor in steps can do.

 The orange will feather out into the damp yellow paint.